Ready to be sustainable?

 6. Biodiversity (BD) based on UNDP

-The four pillars on the product/project level (the ‘Global Sustainable Footprint Standards’) are:
+The four pillars on the product level (the ‘Global Sustainable Footprint Standard’) are:

 3. Circular Footprint